-When planning road networks, inhomogeneous traffic conditions and the effects of multi-modal 2 interactions are often neglected.
+When planning road networks, inhomogeneous traffic conditions and the effects of multimodal interactions are often neglected.
 This can lead to a substantial overestimation of network capacities.
-3 Empirical macroscopic fundamental diagrams or volume delay relationships show considerable 4 scatter, reflecting a reduction in network performance and an inefficient use of infrastructure.
-The 5 implication is that the external costs of vehicular (car) traffic get underestimated, when planning 6 traffic capacities and speeds based on optimal rather than on real estimates.
-In this paper, we 7 contribute with an explorative and empirical approach to analyze network inefficiency and quantify 8 its drivers.
-We propose to measure network efficiency by introducing the idea of excess delays 9 for the macroscopic fundamental diagram.
-We define excess delays as the difference between 10 the observed speed and the optimal network speed at a given density.
-We apply the concept on 11 traffic data sets of six European cities that differ in the data collection method and use quantile 12 regression methods for analysis.
-We find that excess delays are present in every data set and 13 increase with the road network's traffic load.
-We further confirm the intuition that traffic signal 14 control, network loading, and multimodality influence the level of network inefficiency.
-The excess 15 delay formula allows quantifying this information in a simple way and provides additional insights 16 apart from the standard MFD model.
-The approach supports planners to obtain better real-world 17 and less optimistic speed predictions for traffic analyses and suggests shifting urban transport to 18 more spatial and temporal efficient modes.
-19
+Empirical macroscopic fundamental diagrams (MFDs) or volume delay relationships show considerable scatter, reflecting a reduction in network performance and an inefficient use of infrastructure.
+The implication is that the external costs of vehicular (car) traffic get underestimated, when planning traffic capacities and speeds based on optimal rather than on real estimates.
+In this paper, we contribute with an explorative and empirical approach to analyze network inefficiency and quantify its drivers.
+We propose to measure network efficiency by introducing the idea of excess delays for the MFD.
+We define excess delays as the difference between the observed speed and the optimal network speed at a given density.
+We apply the concept to traffic data sets of six European cities that differ in the data collection method and we use quantile regression methods for analysis.
+We find that excess delays are present in every data set and increase with the road network's traffic load.
+We further confirm the intuition that traffic signal control, network loading, and multimodality influence the level of network inefficiency.
+The excess delay formula allows quantifying this information in a simple way and provides additional insights apart from the standard MFD model.
+The approach supports planners to obtain better real-world and less optimistic speed predictions for traffic analyses and suggests shifting urban transport to more spatially and temporally efficient modes.